-The AC Adapter indicator states whether your notebook is operating from the AC adapter, the Auto/Airline
+The AC Adapter indicator states whether your notebook is operating from the AC adapter, the Auto/Airline adapter or the batteries.
+This icon has two different states that can tell you what power source your notebook is using.

-- On: This means that either of the adapters are currently in use. - Off: Power is only coming from the batteries, and you do not have an adapter connected.
+- On: This means that either of the adapters are currently in use. - $\ ^{\bullet}$ Off: Power is only coming from the batteries, and you do not have an adapter connected.